• Skip to primary navigation

 Good Practice in Action 054: Introduction to Supervision in the counselling professions, BACP

-As an integrative therapist, I also integrate various supervision models.
-I mainly use Hawkins and Shohet’s Seven-Eyed Model and Inskipp & Proctor’s Cyclical Model, but I am also influenced by Norman Kagan’s Interpersonal Process Recall and Petruska Clarkson’s 5 Relational Levels.
-I also integrate psychodynamic and person-centred models, in my awareness of transference and counter-transference between client/supervisee/supervisor, and faciltiating the supervisee’s congruence in their relationship with the client, amongst other things.
+I mainly use Hawkins and Shohet’s Seven-Eyed Model and Inskipp & Proctor’s Cyclical Model, but I also like Norman Kagan’s Interpersonal Process Recall and Petruska Clarkson’s 5 Relational Levels.

 Summary of main supervision models: